5 Tiny Investments That Will Elevate Your Baking

 Instant espresso powder is the unsung hero of deep, dark chocolate cakes.
 A little of the intense coffee powder brings depth to chocolate recipes without being overwhelming, but you can also up the amount if you’re inspired to take a mocha route instead.
 It’s also great to keep on hand for recipes calling for brewed coffee, especially if you’re not the type that typically drinks a lot of it at home.

 2. Chocolate Baking Bars

 While chocolate chips are a handy pantry staple to have around, nothing beats a real chocolate bar.
-Unlike chocolate chips which have additives and stabilizers to help them keep their shape, pure chocolate bars have unrivaled flavor and versatility.
+Unlike chocolate chips, which have additives and stabilizers to help them keep their shape, pure chocolate bars have unrivaled flavor and versatility.

-You can shave a bar for decorations or cut them into irregular pieces to stir into chocolate chip cookie dough — odd-shaped pieces create random small and large pockets of chocolate and distribute widely and melt beautifully here.
+You can shave a bar for decoration, or cut them into irregular pieces to stir into chocolate chip cookie dough — odd-shaped pieces create random small and large pockets of chocolate and distribute widely and melt beautifully here.

 3. Real Extracts

 You can’t replicate the flavor of real vanilla extract.
 Period.
 It may seem like a costly purchase, but you can easily make a big bottle at home with some cheap liquor and a few vanilla beans instead.